katgironpe/asset_packager/README.md

 * Now compatible with any revision control system since it no longer uses revision numbers.
 * Packages generated on demand in production mode.
 Running create_all rake task no longer necessary.

-== How to Use:
+##How to Use:

 1. Download and install the plugin:
    ./script/plugin install git://github.com/sbecker/asset_packager.git

 2. Run the rake task "asset:packager:create_yml" to generate the /config/asset_packages.yml file the first time.
 You will need to reorder files under 'base' so dependencies are loaded in correct order.
 Feel free to rename or create new file packages.

 IMPORTANT: JavaScript files can break once compressed if each statement doesn't end with a semi-colon.
 The minifier puts multiple statements on one line, so if the semi-colon is missing, the statement may no longer makes sense and cause a syntax error.

-== Examples of config/asset_packages.yml
+##Examples of config/asset_packages.yml

 Example from a fresh rails app after running the rake task.
 (Stylesheets is blank because a default rails app has no stylesheets yet.):

 ---
 javascripts:
 - base:
   - prototype
   - effects
   - dragdrop
   - controls
   - application
 stylesheets:
 - base: []

 Multiple packages: